MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/configure-column-encryption-enclave-type.md

 ---
 title: "Configure the enclave type for Always Encrypted Server Configuration Option | Microsoft Docs"
-description: Find out how to enable or disable a secure enclave for Always Encrypted, and learn how to confirm whether an enclave has been correctly initialized. ms.custom: "" ms.date: "09/24/2018" ms.prod: sql
+description: Find out how to enable or disable a secure enclave for Always Encrypted.
+Learn how to confirm whether an enclave has been correctly initialized. ms.custom: "" ms.date: "09/24/2018" ms.prod: sql